 - Brown the ground meat well to develop a deeper flavor and a slight caramelization.

-- A couple tablespoons of all-purpose flour or cornstarch added to the meat mixture will help to thicken it and give it structure.
+- A couple of tablespoons of all-purpose flour or cornstarch added to the meat mixture will help to thicken it and give it structure.

 - Season the ground beef mixture generously, taste it, and adjust as needed while preparing.